Pumpkinder/CDFSOD/README.md

     - scripts/*.json

 - use checkpoints
-    - You can also downloads the trained checkpoints and directly test to reproduce the results [checkpoints]()
+    - You can also download the trained checkpoints and directly test to reproduce the results [checkpoints](https://pan.baidu.com/s/1y_PTfQwWp8PWerR42Xi04w?pwd=v4t2)

 # Acknowledgements